 - 3.2.
 The Employer should advise the Employee that, the absence is unauthorised until a form of leave is approved, or the Employer otherwise provides permission for the Employee to be absent from work. - 3.3.
 All reasonable attempts should be made to ensure the Employee receives the correspondence.
 It is recommended the letter be sent by a delivery method that registers receipt (for example, registered mail or express post) to the Employee's home address.
-This action should be taken in conjunction with the Employer's Human Resources or People and Culture Unit (however termed).
+This action should be taken in conjunction with the Employer's Human Resources or People and Culture Unit (or equivalent).

-4. Contact made within specified timeframe - reasonable explanation provided an appropriate form of leave (if any) should be applied to the period of the absence.
-The leave must comply with any requirements of the Agreement.
+4. Contact made within specified timeframe - reasonable explanation provided an appropriate form of leave (either paid or unpaid) should be applied to the period of the absence.
+The leave request must comply with any requirements of the Agreement.